PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-07 06:05:16
+Last updated: 2024-04-07 06:05:50
-Random Quote: Science is neat, but I’m afraid it’s not very forgiving. - Scott Clarke
+Random Quote: The sun is about to set, and we'll be leaving soon.
+When we return, we're coming in hot. - Din Djarin